mapbiomas-brazil/irrigation/center-pivot-irrigation-systems/README.md

 ## Classification

-Open the script **center-pivot-irrigation-systems/semantic_segmentation.ipynb** in Google Colab.
+Open the script **center-pivot-irrigation-systems/semantic_segmentation.ipynb** in Google Colab and follow the instructions there.

 ## Post-processing